-MCL makes up 3%-10% of non-Hodgkin lymphomas and occurs in older individuals (median age of 60 years) with a male predominance.
-Patients present with advanced stage (stage III or IV) disease with fever, night sweats, unintentional weight loss, lymphadenopathy, hepatosplenomegaly, and/or abdominal discomfort.
+MCL makes up 3%-10% of non-Hodgkin lymphomas and occurs in older individuals (median age of 60-70 years) with a male predominance.
+Most patients present with advanced (stage III or IV) disease.
+Symptoms may include fatigue, fever, night sweats, unintentional weight loss, lymphadenopathy, hepatosplenomegaly, and/or abdominal discomfort.

 C83.10 – Mantle cell lymphoma, unspecified site